danilofuchs/esp32-telegram-wake-on-lan/README.md

 This program was tested on the NodeMCU ESP32-S module, but should work on any ESP32.
 Just make sure you choose the correct libraries on PlatformIO before compiling.

+## Setup

+You may need to install drivers for the ESP32.
+Mine uses a CP210x USB-to-UART bridge.
+You can find the drivers here: https://www.silabs.com/developers/usb-to-uart-bridge-vcp-drivers